bear-metal/tunemygc/README.md

 #### Advanced

+* `RUBY_GC_SPY=action_controller` (Spy on the GC for this type of processing.
+Either `action_controller` or `minitest`)

+Defines what type of processing you would like to sample for GC activity.
+An Action Controller spy is the default, but [minitest](https://github.com/seattlerb/minitest) is also supported as an experimental feature.

 * `RUBY_GC_TUNE_REQUESTS=x` (a numeric value eg. `200`)

-Controls the interposer lifetime for sampling requests.
+Controls the interposer lifetime for sampling Rails requests.
 It will enable itself, then remove request instrumentation after the specified number of requests.
+A good minimum ballpark sample set would be 200.

+* `RUBY_GC_TUNE_TESTS=x` (a numeric value eg. `200`)

+Controls the interposer lifetime for sampling a [minitest](https://github.com/seattlerb/minitest) based test suite.
+It will enable itself, then remove request instrumentation after the specified number of tests has been run.
 A good minimum ballpark sample set would be 200.

 ## How do I use this?